Aliases for HERC5 Gene

 GeneCards Summary for HERC5 Gene

 HERC5 (HECT And RLD Domain Containing E3 Ubiquitin Protein Ligase 5) is a Protein Coding gene.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
 GO annotations related to this gene include poly(A) RNA binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is HECTD2.

 UniProtKB/Swiss-Prot for HERC5 Gene